Kishan-Ved/CampusTrade/bplus_tree_implementation/README.md

 # B+ Tree Database Implementation

-This project implements a lightweight database management system (DBMS) in Python that uses a B+ Tree for indexing and supports core database operations like insert, update, delete, select, aggregation, and range queries.
+We craeted a lightweight database management system (DBMS) in Python that uses a B+ Tree for indexing and supports core database operations like insert, update, delete, select, aggregation, and range queries.
+We tested it on the same database design for our original project (CampusTrade).

 ## Features